 How come?
 Hmm, I can’t be certain but it may have something to do with the Himalayas… Nepal is the ‘roof of the world’ after all.

-Nepal is also a trekkers heaven.
-Disappear (safely) into the Annapurna range which strikes a nice balance between both culturally authentic and tourist accessible.
+You can disappear (safely) into the Annapurna range.
+This epic trekking loop strikes a nice balance between being both culturally authentic and tourist accessible.
 But pick your timing right: outside peak season but close to the cusp for the best of both worlds.